katlogic/eoip/README.md

 This will run the daemon in fixed p2p mode, ie single peer is allowed to establish tunnel via Tunnel ID 1234.

+Tunnel ID with value 'etherip' is special - etherip tunnels will be established instead, fe:

+    # eoip tap0 1.2.3.4 5.6.7.8:etherip

+Will establish single etherip tunnel between hosts 1.2.3.4 and 5.6.7.8. "open" etherip mode is achieved via:

+    # eoip tap0 1.2.3.4 0.0.0.0:etherip

 Modes of operation
 ------------------